It is our belief that softwash chemicals should be legal and as safe as possible for people, materials and our environment.

 "Given the dilution you are using (5:1–10:1) it would not be possible to produce 8% hydrochloric acid.
 The amount, if any, produced would be minimal as hypochlorite is alkaline.
 Also I assume your usage instructions include a thorough rinsing after use (they do) which will wash away all by-products or residues from the cleaning process."

 We think these combined statements should be enough for any clear-minded and reasonable person to feel safe and confident in using Lightning Cleanze to clean KRend and other renders.

 Because concentrations of over 2% available chlorine (which is the level of Lightning Cleanze diluted 5:1) are corrosive to building materials, windows, rubber seals, gutter seals, and so on.
 It can also damage equipment such as pumps and poses a severe health and safety risk to people and our environment (scroll down for detailed Health and Safety and environmental information).

 Therefore we formulated Lightning Cleanze to be as safe as possible for people and property.
 You'll find that your customers will appreciate the fact that you are using a product that is government approved for the professional softwashing of exterior hard surfaces.

-Sometimes applying two, or occasionally three, treatments – rinsing between applications – is a small price to pay for maintaining the safety of a customer's property, ensuring the customer – and their children and pets – stay safe, and ensuring the operator stays safe.
+Sometimes applying two treatments – rinsing between applications – is a small price to pay for maintaining the safety of a customer's property, ensuring the customer – and their children and pets – stay safe, and ensuring the operator stays safe.
 And of course it's a small price to pay for protecting our environment, which we all depend upon for our survival and well-being.

 Industrial sodium hypochlorite is vastly less effective per unit quantity – and much less kind to our environment, humans, and our customer's property – than is Lightning Cleanze.